-- Transition planning begins with the individual educational plan (IEP) to be in effect when the student turns age 14. - Transition planning begins before the student turns age 14 in order for the IEP that will be in effect when the student turns 14 will include transition planning. - Transition services are a part of the IEP, not a separate plan. - Transition planning involves the student, the family, school staff, agency staff and others identified by the IEP team.
+- Transition planning begins before the student turns age 14 in order for the IEP that will be in effect when the student turns 14 will include transition planning. - Transition services are a part of the IEP, not a separate plan. - Transition planning involves the student, the family, school staff, agency staff and others identified by the IEP team. - Transition planning is not a one-time event. - The transition process continues until the student exits from the school